ChuckGarcian/ut-website/index.md

 ## About Me

 I am a computer science junior at the University of Texas at Austin.
-I am currently living in New Jersey for the summer, participating in an undergraduate research program with [Dr. Margaret Martonosi](https://www.princeton.edu/~mrm/), a professor of Computer Architecture at Princeton University.
+I am currently living in New Jersey for the summer, participating in an undergraduate research program with [Dr. Margaret Martonosi](https://www.princeton.edu/~mrm/), a professor of Computer Architecture at Princeton University with research interests in both classical and quantum computing.

 <!-- My research focuses on [FILL]. -->